Carl Ekdahl

-Carl Ekdahl from the Los Alamos National Laboratory was named Fellow of the Institute of Electrical and Electronics Engineers (IEEE) in 2015 for contributions to high-power accelerator development and the generation and transport of electron beams for flash-radiography.
+Carl August Ekdahl Jr. (May 2, 1936 – June 25, 2026) was an American electrical engineer from the Los Alamos National Laboratory.
+He was named Fellow of the Institute of Electrical and Electronics Engineers (IEEE) in 2015 for contributions to high-power accelerator development and the generation and transport of electron beams for flash-radiography.

+Ekdahl died on June 25, 2026, at the age of 90.